metauni/metauni.github.io/slt/align.md

 - **Programs as Constructions:** By tracking the phase transitions in the network, obtain an understanding of (parts of) the final trained parameter as a function of the history of the formation and deformation of concepts encountered during training.

 These ideas are grounded in **Singular Learning Theory (SLT)**, a theory of universal behaviour of learning machines based on algebraic geometry and statistics, and **Conformal Field Theory (CFT)**, a theory of universality classes of physical systems, their "representations" and the RG flows between them.
 Both fields have a deep relation to singularity theory, in SLT because singularities in the KL divergence cause divergences in the density of states, which determine key quantities in Bayesian learning, and in CFT due to the classification of universality classes (this is the subject of the LG/CFT correspondence).

+This picture is in some sense a *necessary consequence* of the universality hypothesis: given the content of SLT and the relation between singularities and CFT etc., plus the presence of scaling laws, *if* there are universal representations and algorithms in neural networks then the natural explanation given what we know about mathematics and mathematical physics is something like the above.

 The plan is scoped on the order of ~10 years and presumes: